-This is why it’s important that dentists and dental assistants alike don’t only need to possess strong medical skills and knowledge, but effective interpersonal skills as well.
+This is why it’s important that dentists and dental assistants alike don’t only possess strong medical skills and knowledge but effective interpersonal skills as well.
 There’s nothing like a highly skilled dental assistant with great communication skills to make you feel comfortable and at ease before your dental checkup.

-If you’re aspiring to follow the fulfilling career path of a dental assistant, you’ll find the overview of their training, duties, and working conditions in this comprehensive guide that answers the question: What does a dental assistant do?
+If you’re aspiring to follow the fulfilling career path of a dental assistant, then continue reading for an overview of their training, duties, and working conditions in this comprehensive guide that answers the question: What does a dental assistant do?

-Before diving into the wonderful world of dental medicine, dental assistants need to be trained in dental-assisting programs.
-There are a few people who learn while on the job, however, it is more advisable to be pertinently trained in order to immerse yourself in a broader spectrum of the field.
-Assistants are the dentist’s right hand, therefore, reliability and manual dexterity are imperative to the job.
+Before diving into the wonderful world of dental medicine, dental assistants need to be trained in a dental assistant program.
+There are a few people who learn while on the job; however, it is more advisable to be pertinently trained in order to immerse yourself in a broader spectrum of the field.
+Assistants are the dentist’s right hand.
+Therefore, reliability and manual dexterity are imperative to the job.
 Most places require a licensure exam or registration before they allow dental assistants to practice their craft.

 Role and Duties of a Dental Assistant

 It takes skill, personality, persistence, and determination to take on the vital and fulfilling position of a dental assistant.
 After all, they are instrumental in many medical procedures that range from simple prophylaxis and tooth extraction to more complex tooth implants and wisdom tooth surgery.
 The patient’s dental well-being is in their hands.